jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 * the output property values are stored in SNOB.valuesToPass, allowing them to be subsequently retrieved by the constraint function
 * the objective function as written above is configured to minimise output_properties(:,1)

 In '*Tuning Reaction Products by Constrained Optimisation*' we optimised a cascadic synthesis with four competing products: X0, X1, X2, and X3.
-For instance, Run X involved minimising [X3] (our lead property), while setting a minimum value of 90 % for [X1+X2] = [X1] + [X2] (our first constrained property) and a minimum value of 2 for the ratio R = [X2]/[X1] (our second constrained property) where [X] signifies the mole fraction of X in the sample.
+For instance, Run IV involved minimising [X3] (our lead property), while setting a minimum value of 90 % for [X1+X2] = [X1] + [X2] (our first constrained property) and a maximum value of 0.5 for the ratio R = [X1]/[X2] (our second constrained property) where [X] signifies the mole fraction of X in the sample.

 This problem may be summarised as: